hunter-h25/AboutMe/README.md

 - Coding/Programming 🖥️
 - Gaming 🎮

-### There are MarkDown files in each folder detailing the projects inside them
+### There are Markdown files in each folder detailing the projects inside them